Lekssays/Kattis/README.md

 # Kattis
-My Solutionsin C++ to some Kattis problems.
+My Solutions in C++ to some Kattis problems.